-When migraine sufferers undergo MRI (magnetic resonance imaging) during aura, in certain patients, the changes in the brain (officially called a cortical spreading depression) can be seen slowly moving across part of the brain.
-It is thought that auras are caused by a wave of nerve signals or impulses that move across the brain, causing a disruption in normal activity in those parts of the brain.
-These changes are thought to cause a wide range of migraine symptoms.
+It is not known for sure what causes aura.
+However, when people living with migraine undergo MRI (magnetic resonance imaging) during aura, in certain patients, the changes in the brain (officially called a cortical spreading depression) can be seen slowly moving across part of the brain.
+It is thought that auras are caused by a wave of nerve signals or impulses that move across the brain, causing a disruption in normal activity in those parts of the brain.2 These changes are also thought to cause a wide range of migraine symptoms.

 More research needs to be done to fully understand the causes of aura and how to better treat it.

 Treatment of migraine with aura typically includes a mix of drugs for both prevention and acute treatment.
 You should call your doctor if you experience any of the following: